RaniaG/webpack-reference/README.md

     };
 ```
 <br>
-9. TypeScript Loader:<br>
+8. TypeScript Loader:<br>
 To improve the build time when using ts-loader, use the transpileOnly loader option.
 On its own, this option turns off type checking.
 To gain type checking again, use the ForkTsCheckerWebpackPlugin.
-This speeds up TypeScript type checking and ESLint linting by moving each to a separate process.
+This speeds up TypeScript type checking and ESLint linting by moving each to a separate process.<br>

 ```javascript
 module.exports = {
   test: /\.tsx?$/,